LANA1106/vercel/README.md

-# Linked to Portfolio Site
+# Projects, Certificates And Resume For Portfolio Site